Note: Examples provided in this blog post use ChatGPT 3.5

 Use AI to help students analyze or understand literature

-Once you’ve figured that the analysis is good enough or serviceable, the next step in implementing AI in English Language Arts is using it to help students analyze or understand literature.
+After you’ve developed confidence in evaluating AI-generated literary analysis, the next step in implementing AI in English Language Arts is using it to create instructional supports that help students engage more deeply with complex texts.

-I’m a 10th grade English Language Arts teacher looking to provide my English Learners some close-reading questions for poetry.
-The poem they are about to read is “Tonight I Can Write” by Pablo Neruda; my English Learners have a basic understanding of English, so they struggle to analyze or understand poetry.
+I’m a 10th grade English Language Arts teacher looking to provide my ELLs some close-reading questions for poetry.
+The poem they are about to read is “Tonight I Can Write” by Pablo Neruda; my ELLs have a basic understanding of English, so they struggle to analyze or understand poetry.
 Provide me with some close-reading questions they can answer as they’re reading the poem.

 Note: The response was longer, but I had to make the screenshot smaller to save space.